veekas/use-strict-everywhere/README.md

 # Use Strict Everywhere

 This extension adds a 'use strict' string to the beginning of every javascript, extendscript, and typescript document in your project directory and saves each document.
+[Get it on Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=veekas.use-strict-everywhere).

 To learn more about the benefits of strict mode, [see MDN's explanation here.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)